MareiLu/ess-study-project/README.md

    - What do gendered patterns of trust suggest?
    - Raise future questions: how would things look post-2024 EU election?
 Is this stable?

+ *Fragen*
+- Do we only work with the variables from LASSO or can we use some other variables for our visualizations to get some insights from them, such as Left-Right-Scale

 # Chatty Models
 1. Sinnvolle Interaktionen
 Interaktionen prüfen, wenn du erwartest, dass der Effekt eines Prädiktors nicht für alle Gruppen gleich ist.
 Beispiele: